OBilyk888/myPrograms/README.md

 # myPrograms

-Please rename the main folder to "guess_the_letter" name to see the Project in the correct folder.
+Please rename the main folder (myPrograms) to "guess_the_letter" name to see the project in the correct folder.
 Thanks!